 Kenya Connect, Inc. is a 501 c-3 based in Maryland and Kenya Connect is a registered NGO in Kenya.
 Both entities have their own independent Board of Trustees and work in tandem to support the mission and philosophy.

 Kenya Connect was created through a friendship formed by Kenyan James Musyoka and Marylander Tim Gregory.
 With the idea of connecting kids around the world and nurturing cross-cultural exchange, James and Tim created a Pen Pal program that is still at the heart of our work.
-Since our founding in 2002, Kenya Connect has expanded with robust programming to break down barriers to education while providing enrichment and empowerment activities for 17,000 students and 500 teachers at 44 primary and 11 secondary schools in the Mwala subcounty of Machakos.
-Our largest milestone in accomplishing our educational goals was the building of our solar powered Learning Resource Center (LRC) in 2012.
+Since our founding in 2002, Kenya Connect has expanded with robust programming to break down barriers to education while providing enrichment and empowerment activities for 18,000 students and 500 teachers at 50 primary and 12 secondary schools in the Mwala subcounty of Machakos.
+Our first milestone in accomplishing our educational goals was the building of our solar powered Learning Resource Center (LRC) in 2012.
 Our LRC was designed and built with local resources by local craftsmen.
 Within the center, we have 30 networked computers with Internet access via satellite, which are used for our technology programs.
 Our LRC has allowed us to provide technology programs for student success in the 21st century, as well as a large lending library to encourage reading and enhance literacy.
 Our second largest milestone was the purchase of our bus in 2017, which we fondly refer to as our “Magic School Bus.”
 With a large portion of our partner schools located in extremely remote areas, our bus provides equal access to our programs and serves as a bookmobile.
+In 2022, during our 20th anniversary, we opened the Library Learning Center with the first community library for the region, a Maker Space, recording studio, staff offices and rooftop meeting space!
+Watch THIS VIDEO on our history.

 - Installation of water tanks